PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 ````
 ## References

-A reference is an alias for an existing object or function i.e. a reference cannot be initialised until the referenced entity exists.
+A reference is an {term}`alias` for an existing object or function i.e. a reference cannot be initialised until the referenced entity exists.

 References are not objects - therefore, there cannot be arrays of references or pointers to references.

-The reference aliases an existing object so it is not copy initialised, meaning that changes to the object it references are still accessible through the reference, whereas a copy knows nothing of the copied object after initialisation.
+The reference aliases an existing object and is therefore not copy initialised, meaning that changes to the object it references are still accessible through the reference, whereas a copy-initialised variable knows nothing of the copied object after initialisation.
+Assigning a value to a reference is identical to assigning a value to the referenced object.

-References cannot be redirected; they may only refer to one object, i.e. once initialized, a reference cannot be reseated (changed) to refer to another object.
+References cannot be redirected; they may only refer to one object, i.e. once initialised, a reference cannot be reseated (changed) to refer to another object.

-References are initialized in the following situations:
+References are initialised in the following situations:

 * When a named lvalue reference variable is declared with an initialiser.
 * When a named rvalue reference variable is declared with an initialiser.
 * In a function call expression, when the function parameter has reference type.
 * In the return statement, when the function returns a reference type.
-* When a non-static data member of reference type is initialized using a member initialiser.
+* When a non-static data member of reference type is initialised using a member initialiser.

 `````{code_example-start} References
 :label: examplev3